AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/ShaderGeneration.md

 4. The shader signature; its interface of uniforms and varyings are established.
-This consists of the graph interface ports that are in use, as well as internal ports that has been published to the interface (an example of the latter is for a HW shader generator where image texture filenames gets converted to texture samplers which needs to be published in order to be bound by the target application).
-This information is stored on the Shader class, and can be retrieved from it, together with the emitted source code when generation is completed.
+This consists of the graph interface ports that are in use, as well as internal ports that has been published to the interface (an example of the latter is for a hardrware shader generator where image texture filenames gets converted to texture samplers which needs to be published in order to be bound by the target application).
+This information is stored on the `Shader` class, and can be retrieved from it, together with the emitted source code when generation is completed.

 5. Information about scope is tracked for each node.
 This information is needed to handle